Be Sure to Avoid These Scary Ingredients When You're Expecting a Baby

 While some will experience radiant skin for nine months, others experience acne they haven’t dealt with since their teens.
 As people try to tackle these new skin issues, many reach for chemical-laden products in a desperate attempt to clear up acne or hydrate their flaky skin.

 Unfortunately, there is a range of chemicals commonly found in the beauty aisle that are unsafe for both mamas-to-be and the person growing inside of them.
-If you are looking to adopt a cleaner, safer skin routine during pregnancy and beyond, read on for what to avoid—and what to use instead.
+If you are looking to adopt a cleaner, safer skin routine during pregnancy and beyond, read on for what skin care ingredients to avoid when pregnant—and what to use instead.

 Pregnancy skin issues